rbw/nanio/README.md

 # nanio

-Nanio provides a modular backend platform on top of Nano, at its core you'll find a Nano RPC gateway and API browser - with OAuth, a Monitoring component and WebSocket support soon to be added.
+Nanio provides a modular backend platform on top of Nano, its core is currently comprised of the Nanio RPC gateway and API browser.

 Why use it?
 ---
 Depends.
-If you're just after an internet connected Nano network RPC relay, or the API browser provided by Nanio--but don't want to set up your own server--then my [publicly available Nanio server](https://nanio.vault13.org), connected to the Nano Live network, might suit your needs.
+If you're just after an internet connected Nano network RPC relay, or the API browser--but don't want to set up your own server--then my [publicly available Nanio server](https://nanio.vault13.org), connected to the Nano Live network might suit your needs.

 If you want to build a Nano application--be it a light wallet or something else, and you're familiar with Python and async programming--then Nanio might speed up the process of doing so by providing a lightweight, high-performance and scalable backend platform that comes with an easy to use API.

-If you want to set up your own Nanio stack, then I'd recommend using Docker for, check out the [docker-compose examples](https://github.com/rbw/nanio/tree/master/examples/docker).
+If you want to set up your own vanilla Nanio stack, then use Docker.
+Check out the **/examples** directory for compose files.

 Highlights
 ---